Banal truism alert! Pretty much everyone wants to lose a bit of weight.

 After lack of time, and maybe fear of hills, the subject of weight is frequently mentioned.
 My sense from your comments, though, is that you have a healthier attitude to weight-loss than other sectors of society.
 Rather than fixating on body image, you feel that losing a few pounds would simply help your performance, both on and off the bike.

 And you’d be right.

 So let’s do that.
 Me and you.
 Starting now.

 PS.
 Read to the bottom if you’re

 bothered eager to find out my body fat percentage and whether it’s falling…. (now there’s an offer).

 As you may already be aware (given I’ve mentioned it in the last 3 or 4 posts), our challenge (yes, our challenge) in July is to ‘get lean for performance’.

 My guide in this exercise is Matt Fitzgerald, through his book, Racing Weight: How To Get Lean For Peak Performance, which I devoured recently (and ironically).

 I’m going to be sharing what I’ve learnt from Matt’s book, as well as my own experiences (and results) from trying to follow its teachings.

-It should hopefully go without saying that whilst I will cover the themes contained within the book, in order to get the full picture, you should really pick up a copy for yourself (buy it at Amazon UK or Amazon US).
+It should hopefully go without saying that whilst I will cover the themes contained within the book, in order to get the full picture, you should really pick up a copy for yourself:

 Rethinking How We Think About Weight